 Confession number 2.
 Quite often the waiters look genuinely shocked at just how much of those topping we’ve got through.

-And that is why there is no better alternative than to load up some curry spiked potato skins with all those wonderful flavours than are normally reserved for poppadums.
+And that is why there is no better alternative than to load up some curry spiked potato skins with all the wonderful flavours that are normally reserved for poppadums.
 You can make them at home and they don’t shatter as soon as you look at them.

-- you can pre-load them with all the toppings your little heart desires then sit back and watch your guests to marvel at how colourful and inviting they look
+- pre-load them with all the toppings your little heart desires… Then sit back and watch your guests marvel at how colourful and inviting they look

 - Or not… present those skins naked alongside all of the toppings for guests to load up themselves

-Poppadom Potato Skins are the ultimate party pleaser, for you and your guests.
+Poppadom Style Indian Potato Skins are the ultimate party pleaser, for you and your guests.

 - 4 Medium or 6 small baking potatoes (pre-baked at 180°C/ 350°F/ GM4 for around 75-90 minutes until the inside is soft when a knife is pushed through)